THE SOUTH WEST

 Another organ in the area which is worth a visit, is that at St. Michael and All Angels, Bude Haven.
 This is a two-clavier instrument, rebuilt by Osmonds in 1966 and restored by Lance Foy around 1989.
 It has one of the fattest (and loudest) G.O. reeds which I have ever heard.
 However, there are some good stops, leaving aside the G.O.
 Mixture III (19-22-26), which needs some careful revoicing and regulation.
 The G.O.
 Gamba has a full-length open metal bass and the Swell mild strings and Stopped Diapason are all good ranks, as is the G.O.
 Clarabella (not the occasional cloying variety) and the Wald Flute 4ft.

 Saint John the Baptist, Morwenstow ('Hawker's Church').
-This typically Cornish church, situated in a remote cleft overlooking the wild north Cornwall coast is chiefly known for a former incumbent, the Rev. Stephen Hawker.
+This typically Cornish church, situated in a remote cleft overlooking the wild North Cornwall coast is chiefly known for a former incumbent, the Rev. Stephen Hawker.
 In the 19th C. he was Vicar of Morwenstow and spent much of his time affording the luxury of a Christian burial to the many drowned mariners washed-up on the nearby beach.
 This part of the coast is littered with shipwrecks.
 If you go the The Brendon Arms, next to the The Falcon Hotel, in Bude, there is (or was) above the bar, an old map of known shipwrecks which occurred along this inhospitable stretch of coastline.
 Morwenstow church contains an interesting two-clavier instrument, which is surprisingly rich in upperwork; as far as I can recall, there have been one or two changes since the last NPOR survey.

 Saint Stephen with Saint Swithin, Launcells.
 This church, in its tranquil sylvan setting, is a little off the beaten track.
 Whilst the instrument is more unusual than interesting, nevertheless, if one is visiting the area, the church alone is well worth the trouble.
 The two-clavier organ is built on the extension principle, by Percy Daniel & Co.
 Apart from the G.O.
 Open Diapason, it is enclosed and has no couplers.
 The Pedal Bourdon is constructed of metal.
 However, in the intimate yet sensitive acoustics of this ancient building, it makes a pleasing sound.
 It is also known locally for the fact that a former organist died whilst playing for a service.